xdemocle/my-linkedin-profile-clone/plan.md

 ## Next Steps

+- **TranslationSync**
+  Update other language translations (it, fr, es, ar) to match the updated English content.
+Consider using translation services or AI for consistency.

+- **ExperiencePageRefactor**
+  Refactor `src/pages/ExperiencePage.tsx` to consume data from `src/data/profile-data.ts` instead of hardcoded arrays for better maintainability.

 - **FinalizeUIPolish**
   Review spacing, typography, and color consistency across localized views using TailwindCSS v4 and Shadcn/UI tokens.

 - **ExpandContentAutomation**
-  Introduce a content pipeline for `src/data/profile.json` to sync with external resume sources (e.g., Notion, Airtable, or LinkedIn export).
+  Introduce a content pipeline for profile data to sync with external resume sources (e.g., Notion, Airtable, or LinkedIn export).

 - **AIEnhancements**
   Prototype AI-assisted career summaries and skill tagging using LLM-generated highlights sourced from existing achievements.